Skip to main content

 Key Guidance

-Assessment of water quantity, quality and health of aquifers, rivers, lakes and estuaries
+Assessment of impacts on land and soils, water quantity and quality and health of aquifers, rivers, lakes and estuaries

 State significant projects have the potential to impact on water quantity by using water from existing water resources, water quality through risk of contamination, pollution or sedimentation, and the health of aquifers, catchments, and waterways.
 These potential impacts are an important consideration in the assessment of State significant projects.